DamnielGramniel/Calculating-Transition-Rates-via-Normal-Forms-Mathematica-Notebooks/README.md

+This is the Mathematica code used in my Master's thesis: Calculating Transition Rates via Quantum Normal Forms, completed at the University of Groningen, Faculty of Science and Engineering, van Swinderen Institute.
+The code was developed by Giovanni van Marion.

 QNF Code: Program that puts the Hamiltonian, for any finite-dimensional mechanical system, in classical (or quantum) normal form.
           There is a version that (v1) that words near a minimum and one that that works near a saddle (v2).
           This second version of the program also computes the rate over the saddle by assuming that the minimum is completely harmonic (no interactions).